table of contents

 Coinciding with denial is lying to others about the amount being abused.
 Most, if not all, addicts will partake in this at one point or another.
 Sometimes they may not even realise just how much they are actually using, so loved ones may be the actual people who initially point this out.

 You may, or may not, have an idea of how much you are drinking or using.
-If you find yourself lying about how much you’ve drank, how many pills you’ve taken, the number of prescriptions you have had written or the amount of money you’ve spent on other substances, you may have reached a point in which you need to start considering a rehab.
+If you find yourself lying about how much you’ve drank, how many pills you’ve taken, the number of prescriptions you have had written or the amount of money you’ve spent on other substances, you may have reached a point in which you should start considering the need to go to rehab.
 When his defence mechanism is not truthfully addressed and accepted, the entire situation can worsen.

 4: You are experiencing blackouts